6 Tips for Dealing With Crowds

 5. Take Breaks

-Taking breaks in quieter or less crowded places is important when dealing with crowds.
+Taking breaks in quieter or less crowded places is important when dealing with large crowds.
 Find somewhere you can relax that’s not as crowded as the primary areas.
-Dr. Karin Ryan states, “It can be helpful to have your back against a wall.
+Dr. Karin Ryan explains, “It can be helpful to have your back against a wall.
 Sit under a tree or simply sit on a bench off the main roads.”

 6. Have Support